Sinfully Spicy

 Tanvi Srivastava

 This baked salmon recipe is spicy, super flavorful and is really easy to make.
-It is a healthy & minimally spiced with zesty flavors that are perfect for a light weeknight dinner.
-It is great for meal prep and an excellent indian keto friendly dish.Bake in oven or air fryer, I am including both methods in this post.
+It is minimally spiced with zesty flavors that are perfect for a light weeknight dinner.
+It is great for meal prep.Bake in oven or air fryer, I am including both methods in this post.

 4.56 from 18 votes